Large black hole entropy from the giant brane expansion: Large charge entropy from averages over free Fermi systems

 Indeed, we will check that these cancellations can be understood as a transition in between two pairs of complex conjugated saddle-point configurations of

 at large~$Q\,$.

-The large-charge localization Lemma of subsection~\eqref{sec:LCLocalization} implies that the integral over~$t$ must localize -- at large-R charges and fixed~$J$ and~$n\,$ -- around exponentially fast singularities of the integrand~$\mathcal{I}_{n,\zeta}(\tau)\,$.
+The large-charge localization Lemma of subsection~\eqref{sec:LCLocalization} implies that the integral over~$t$ must localize -- at large-R charges and fixed~$J$ and~$n\,$ -- around essential singularities of the integrand~$\mathcal{I}_{n,\zeta}(\tf)\,$.
 Indeed, we find that the two relevant exponential singularities are located around~$\zeta\,=\,\pm 1$, respectively.
-If we denote the asymptotic expansion of~$\mathcal{I}_{n,\zeta}(\tau)$ around them as
+If we denote the asymptotic expansion of~$\mathcal{I}_{n,\zeta}(\tf)$ around them as

-then the saddle points obtained after extremizing the substitution of the choice of sign~$-$ in~\eqref{eq:subsSaddleMinus} on~\eqref{eq:EntropyFunctional} are the ones determining~$a_n(Q)$ at large~$Q$ and fixed~$n\,$.
+then the saddle points obtained after extremizing the answer obtained after the substitution of the choice~$``-"$ in~\eqref{eq:subsSaddleMinus} on~\eqref{eq:EntropyFunctional}, are the ones determining~$a_n(Q)$ at large~$Q$ and fixed~$n\,$.
 On the other hand the saddle points obtained after extremizing the substitution of the choice of sign~$+$ in~\eqref{eq:subsSaddleMinus} on~\eqref{eq:EntropyFunctional} dominate the counting after the sum over~$n$ is evaluated and exponentially large cancellations happen.
 The details of this analysis will be summarized in section~\ref{sec:ExactRep}.